Locks and deadlocks

 Deleting a relationship*

-If node is dense: node delete prevention lock.
+If a node is dense: NODE DELETE prevention lock.

 *Applies for both source nodes and target nodes.

-Additional locks are often taken to maintain indexes and other internal structures, depending on how other data in the graph is affected by a transaction.
-For these additional locks, no assumptions or guarantees can be made with regard to which lock will or will not be taken.
+Additional locks are often taken to maintain indexes and other internal structures depending on how other data in the graph is affected by a transaction.
+For these additional locks, no assumptions or guarantees can be made concerning which lock will or will not be taken.

-When creating or deleting relationships in Neo4j, dense nodes are not exclusively locked during a transaction (a node is considered dense if, at any point in time, it has had more than 50 relationships).
-Rather, internally shared locks prevent the deletion of nodes, and shared degree locks are acquired for synchronizing with concurrent label changes for those nodes (to ensure correct count updates).
+When creating or deleting relationships in Neo4j, dense nodes are not exclusively locked during a transaction.
+Rather, internally shared locks prevent the deletion of nodes, and shared degree locks are acquired for synchronizing with concurrent label changes for those nodes to ensure correct count updates.

 At commit time, relationships are inserted into their relationship chains at places that are currently uncontested (i.e. not currently modified by another transaction), and the surrounding relationships are exclusively locked.

-In other words, relationship modifications acquires coarse-grained shared node locks when doing the operation in the transaction, and then acquires precise exclusive relationship locks during commit.
+In other words, relationship modifications acquire coarse-grained shared node locks when doing the operation in the transaction, and then acquire precise exclusive relationship locks during commit.

 The locking is very similar for sparse and dense nodes.
 The biggest contention for sparse nodes is the update of the degree (i.e. number of relationships) for the node.
 Dense nodes store this data in a concurrent data structure, and so can avoid exclusive node locks in almost all cases for relationship modifications.